bondagit/aes67-linux-daemon/DEVICES.md

 ## Dante receivers ##
 <a name="dante_avio_receiver"></a>
-To run interoperability tests using the [Dante Controller](https://www.audinate.com/products/software/dante-controller) and a Dante AVIO receiver use the following steps.
-These were tested using a Dante AVIOUBS device.
+To run interoperability tests using the [Dante Controller](https://www.audinate.com/products/software/dante-controller) and a Dante receiver use the following steps.
+Tests were done using a Dante AVIOUBS device.

 * make sure [AES67 daemon basic setup](#daemon_setup) is done
 * download and install the Dante controller